The Seven Rabbinic Commandments

 Shabbat is the seventh day of the week.
 This is no accident.
 Shabbat connects the six days of the week.
 All of the other days revolve around it.
 It serves as the center for the three days before it and the three days after it.[4]
 Even though the seventh appears to be the final element in a linear progression, it is actually the core around which everything else revolves.

 When the Torah wishes to give a name to the first day of the week, it gives it a name that describes it’s relationship to Shabbat, “the first day of Shabbat”, “the second day of Shabbat”, etc. And so it goes for the other six days.
 The sixth day is called “Erev Shabbat”, the eve of the Sabbath.
-Thus Shabbat connects the six days of the week.
+Thus Shabbat rest connects the work of the six days of the week.
 (The chart at the end of this paper illustrates how the days revolve around Shabbat.)

 When we[5] are called “the nation that sanctifies the Seventh”, we can understand this to refer to the Jewish people sanctifying that which is at the core, the Shabbat.
 Shabbat (as well as other “time-sevens” such as the Sabbatical year of Shmita) are about resting and relying on HaShem.
 This hints to us that the core is about reliance on HaShem, but that the other six, be they days of the week, the six years prior to Shmita, etc. are about a struggle that stays centered on the core.
 [Working the six days of the week with an eye toward Shabbat in a way that is holy and spiritual even though it is “ordinary”; working the fields in compliance with Torah, leaving the gleanings, the corners, etc. for six years with the central realization that HaShem is the ultimate Provider not only during the Shmita year, but all of the other years as well].
 Zayin seems to speak to us about the tension and paradox between struggle and letting go, finding balance between our effort, active trust in HaShem and our passive trust in HaShem to provide our needs.